-The permittee must notify the Director of the Office of Water and Watersheds and the Colville Tribes in writing of:
+The permittee must notify the Director of the Office of Water and Watersheds and IDEQ in writing of:

-- 1. Any new introduction of pollutants into the POTW from an indirect discharger which would be subject to Sections 301 or 306 of the Act if it were directly discharging those pollutants; and - 2.
-Any substantial change in the volume or character of pollutants being introduced into the POTW by a source introducing pollutants into the POTW at the time of issuance of the permit. - 3.
-For the purposes of this section, adequate notice must include information on: - a) The quality and quantity of effluent to be introduced into the POTW, and - b) Any anticipated impact of the change on the quantity or quality of effluent to be discharged from the POTW. - 4.
-The permittee must notify the Director of the Office of Water and Watersheds at the following address with copies to the Colville Tribes at the following addresses:
+1. Any new introduction of pollutants into the POTW from an indirect discharger which would be subject to Sections 301 or 306 of the Act if it were directly discharging those pollutants; and

+2. Any substantial change in the volume or character of pollutants being introduced into the POTW by a source introducing pollutants into the POTW at the time of issuance of the permit.

+- 3. For the purposes of this section, adequate notice must include information on: - a) The quality and quantity of effluent to be introduced into the POTW, and - b) Any anticipated impact of the change on the quantity or quality of effluent to be discharged from the POTW. - 4.
+The permittee must notify the Director of the Office of Water and Watersheds at the following address: